Steve Fonyo: Death and legacy

 While in the Vancouver area to have repairs made on his prosthetic foot, Fonyo died in a Burnaby hotel room, just after midnight on February 18, 2022, at the age of 56.
 Fonyo's partner since 2015, Lisa Marie Herbert, believed he had had a seizure, which his ex-wife thought was related to his traumatic brain injury.
 The cause of death is still awaiting an examination by the coroner.

-Steve Fonyo Drive in Kingston, Ontario, is named after him, as is Steve Fonyo Beach in Victoria, British Columbia, where he ended his run and where he was later married in 2010.
-Fonyo Road was also named in Prince Albert, Saskatchewan.
+Three roads are named after him: Steve Fonyo Drive in Kingston, Ontario and in Vankleek Hill, Ontario, and Fonyo Road in Prince Albert, Saskatchewan.
+There is a Steve Fonyo Beach in Victoria, British Columbia, where he ended his run and where he was later married in 2010.